Mixed-Integer Programming for the ROADEF/EURO 2020 challenge: Conclusion

 \section{Conclusion}

-In this paper, we presented a mathematical programming method for the ROADEF 2020 challenge.
+In this paper, we presented a mathematical programming method for a stochastic programming problem.
 The modeling of uncertainty using a quantile function makes the problem hard to model, and the natural mixed integer programming model is large and slow to converge.
 We followed two paths to improve its modeling.
 First, we studied valid inequalities for the quantile function and developed separation algorithms and heuristics; this led to a stronger linear relaxation of the model.
 Second, we introduced a constraint generation approach; this method made the model much smaller, making the solution process faster and tackling larger instances.

-We then studied the practical performance of our methods on the challenge instances, showing that the constraint generation approach obtains much better solutions and the cutting planes better optimality bounds compared to the natural model.
-Our work on this approach doesn’t end here, as neither the constraint generation algorithm nor the cutting planes are restricted to the challenge problem.
-In particular, the quantile function we studied can be used to implement and strengthen the ubiquitous sort constraint in constraint programming.
+We then studied the practical performance of our methods on the challenge instances.
+The experiments show that our constraint generation approach obtains much better solutions, and that the new cutting planes obtain better optimality bounds compared to the natural model.